gianmdp03/backend-just-manager/README.md

 The API has built-in pagination for almost all `GET` methods (default `page=0`, `size=18`).

 ### 👥 1.
 Customers (`/api/customers`)
-Management of the customer list and their contact information.
+Management of the customer portfolio for your catalog sales.

 * `POST /api/customers` - Create a new customer.
     * **Body:** `{"fullname": "Juan Perez", "phoneNumber": "2231112222"}`